cleichner/house/house-manual.md

 **Captains**

 Kitchen captains are volunteers who take responsibility for cleaning up messes left behind by others.
+Presently, the captains are:

+- Kat (lower)
+- Walrus (upper)

 Please be considerate.
 Follow the kitchen guidelines.

-- Kat (lower)
-- Walrus (upper)

 **General**